Randy Gilbert

 Portrait of Randy Gilbert at Royal Roads University

-Randy Gilbert has more than 40 years of leadership experience.
-He has been an associate faculty member in the School of Leadership Studies since 2005, and in the College of Interdisciplinary Studies since 2018.
+Dr. Randy Gilbert has over 45 years of leadership experience and has been Associate Faculty with the School of Leadership Studies since 2005 and the College of Interdisciplinary Studies since 2018.
+Randy is a Fellow, a Fellows Advisor, and a member of the Fellows Council for the Canadian College of Health Leaders.

-Randy is a fellow of the Canadian College of Health Leaders, where his has served on national committees, and continues to serve as a fellow's advisor, an executive coach and an executive mentor.
-He is also a Canadian and internationally certified professional in Health Information and management Systems.
+He has served on national committees and continues to serve as an executive coach and mentor.
+Randy is also a Canadian and internationally Certified Professional in Health Information and Management Systems.

 Experience

-During his military career, Randy was responsible for leading primary care services, developing and leading implementation of emergency medical response services and national emergency training, and implementation of cross-provincial communications systems.
+During his military career, Randy was responsible for leading primary care health services; training development; defining, developing, and leading implementation of Canada-wide 911 and emergency medical response services and national emergency training; developing and implementing pan-Canadian cross-provincial communications systems; and development and implementation of the automated external defibrillator system for the Canadian Department of National Defence.

-Additionally, Randy has 17 years of clinical experience as an advanced life support and flight paramedic, which enables him to understand both clinical and managerial/leadership perspectives.
+Randy has received multiple awards in acknowledgement of his achievements.
+Additionally, Randy has 17 years of clinical experience as an Advanced Life Support and Flight Paramedic, which enables him to understand clinical, leadership, and managerial perspectives.

-Randy has worked with public, private, military and healthcare learners and leaders to explore leadership, organizational and generational paradigms, communities of practice, organizational culture, organizational change, and communications and information management challenges.
+Randy has worked with learners and leaders from public, private, military, police and fire services, and healthcare organizations to explore leadership, organizational and generational paradigms, communities of practice, organizational culture, organizational change, and communications and information management challenges.

-His personal research includes emergency health, training development, health system and health information system development and implementation, and organizational cultural paradigms.
-Randy’s knowledge and skills include qualitative, quantitative, mixed model, evidence-based approaches, narrative inquiry, phenomenology, focus groups, surveys, interviews and action research.
+His personal research includes leadership, organizational cultural paradigms, emergency health, education and training development, and health system and health information system development and implementation.
+Randy’s knowledge and skills include qualitative, quantitative, mixed model, evidence-based approaches, narrative inquiry, phenomenology, focus groups, surveys, interviews, and action research.

 Education